WilderJoseth/data-engineering-projects/azure_synapse/AdventureWorksLT2022/README.md

 The goal of this project was to build a **data lakehouse structure** on Azure using **Serverless SQL Pool** for exploration, transformation, and reporting.

+Pipelines work under an initial load approach.
+So each time they run, everything is loaded again.

 Technologies:

 * MSSQL On-Premise